-Delicious Brussel Sprouts!
+Delicious Brussels Sprouts!

-Usually, when I make these, I let the kids help by chopping the Brussels Sprouts in halves or quarters.
+Usually when I make these, I let the kids help by chopping the Brussels sprouts in halves or quarters.
 I keep one of these crinkle cutters on hand for each child so they can help without cutting their fingers.
-I also let them chop carrots and celery for snacks or parsnips, zucchini, etc for soups.
+I also let them chop carrots and celery for snacks or parsnips, zucchini, etc. for soups.

-Don’t think you are a Brussels Sprouts person?
+Don’t think you are a Brussels sprouts person?
 You’ve probably just never had them prepared well.
 Try these … they might change your mind!

 Roasted Brussel Sprouts Recipe